-When myopia exceeds 6 dioptres, the risk of blinding eye diseases is higher.
+When myopia exceeds 6 dioptres, the risk of blinding eye diseases is higher and treatment is required to prevent it from deteriorating.
 Unfortunately, there is no cure for myopia as the condition is irreversible once the eyeball is elongated and stretched.
 Even when refractive procedures are performed so that spectacles are no longer required, the risk of eye diseases associated with pathologic myopia remains.
 Hence, it is important to prevent myopia or slow down its progression so that the eyeball does not become too long.

 Here are some ways to prevent and control myopia:

 Spending two hours each day outdoors protects against the onset of myopia.
 Exposure to sunlight is thought to slow down or prevent the abnormal growth of the eye.
 Being outdoors also encourages your child to look further into the distance.

 Examples of near work include reading, using the computer, and playing games on mobile devices.
 Minimise unnecessary screen time, especially if it is not essential for your child’s education.

 Take a vision break every 20 minutes, look at something 20 feet away for at least 20 seconds.

 If your child’s myopia is still increasing rapidly despite these lifestyle changes, discuss with your eye doctor whether further treatment is required.